 In October 2019, the Energy Office launched the South Carolina Energy Efficiency Roadmap initiative.
-Facilitated by the Duke University Nicholas Institute, the initiative brought stakeholders together to 1) review the remaining energy efficiency recommendations from the 2016 Energy Plan and reassess them according to current priorities and 2) to identify new opportunities and develop next steps.
-Guided by an advisory committee, six working groups were formed to focus on different areas.
+Facilitated by the Duke University Nicholas Institute, the initiative brought stakeholders together to review the remaining energy efficiency recommendations from the 2016 Energy Plan and reassess them according to current priorities, as well as to identify new opportunities and develop next steps.
+Guided by an advisory committee, six working groups were formed to focus in on different areas.
 One of these groups focused on non-profit and public entities, and in consideration of the conclusion of the 20% by 2020 performance period, one of their resulting recommendations was to propose new legislation to re-establish the state's energy conservation goals for public entities.
 The successor goal proposed by the stakeholders involved in this initiative would require state agencies, public colleges and universities, and public-school districts to (1) develop a new energy conservation plan and (2) reduce their energy consumption by 10% by 2030, as compared to 2015 levels.
-To date, new legislation proposing a successor goal has not been proposed.
+As of the writing of this report, no new legislation pertaining to state government energy conservation has been pursued.